pesterhazy/double-bundle/README.md

 ## Details

+This project is built on Reagent and Figwheel.
+Note, however, that neither of these are essential - a similar approach would work for any browser-based Clojurescript project that consumes NPM dependencies.

 To show how to include third party React dependencies, this project includes the [react-datetime](https://github.com/YouCanBookMe/react-datetime) calendar component.

 ## Setup